rafadc/rhythmic/README.md

     irb(main):001:0> load "examples/simple_example.rb"
     => true

-That should put some sound in your speakers or raise an error.
+That should put some sound in your speakers or raise an error in case SDL is not installed.

 You will be presented with a ruby console where you can start using the drum machine

 For example if you type the following

-    irb(main):001:0> require "rythmic"
+    irb(main):001:0> require "./rythmic"
     => true
     irb(main):002:0> drums = Drumkit.new "gmkit"
     [...]